ngrx/platform/projects/ngrx.io/content/guide/signals/signal-state.md

 Not every piece of state needs its own store.
 For this use case, `@ngrx/signals` comes with a `signalState` utility.

-The `signlState` function is used:
+The `signalState` function is used:

 - To create and operate on small slices of state.
 - Directly in your component class, service, or a standalone function.